Aesthetic Breast Surgery,Breast Implant Revision & Fat Transfer

 COSTS:

 Plastic surgeon’s fee: requires individual assessment and quotes.
-Mastopexy (from $10,345) or Mastopexy with fat transfer (from $13,700) commonly required.
+Mastopexy or Mastopexy with fat transfer commonly required.
+Item numbers are applicable.

 Total approximate cost: requires individual assessment and quotes.